How We Paid Off $45,000 in 17 Months

 The next debt was my car.
 You know, the one we had to have since I was going to have our first baby and wanted her to be safe.
 It was “only” $300 more a month than my car payment at the time (note the sarcasm).
 So, I had already been paying a little extra every month on it before starting this plan.
 We already had the car 4 years out of a 5 year 0% interest loan when we paid it off.
 If it had been any newer, I would have had to sell it.
 We paid it off a year early thanks to my husband getting a bonus at work and his overtime.

-We started dreaming about all the stuff we would buy once we were debt free.
+We started dreaming about all the stuff we would buy once we paid off debt.
 It’s funny because it was things like our favorite products.
 Once we were debt free, we splurged a little bit but had to get back to it to save up our emergency fund.
 We are currently halfway there for that.
 We should be back to saving for retirement come May this year and we have a big trip to DISNEY planned for December.
 Our trip will be paid in full before we even get there, how cool is that?

 For more tips on how to pay off debt quick, check out my article here.